ethan-santiago-james/COSC349_Assignment_One/README.md

 - As a user, I can click the notification bell to see who has requested to meet me
 - As a user, I can click the "Chats" screen to see all my friends who I can chat with
 - As a user, I can send messages to my all my friends in the chat section
+- Go to the "Functionality to Test" section at the bottom of file to test the application after startup

 ### Application Architecture